CL-BZH/Things_about_git/multiple_accounts.md

 ## Step 1:
 Create 2 GitHub accounts.
 E.g. `<fullname>` and `<dummy-fullname>` accounts.
-You will need 2 different email address but you can use an alias to the same email address (see for example alias in gmail or hotmail).
+You will need 2 different email addresses but you can use an alias to the same email address (see for example alias in gmail or hotmail).

 In each account add a repository.
 E.g. `Temp`.